Experience the Camino in seven days

-It is possible to experience the magic of the Camino even if you only have limited time at your disposal, here’s how to plan a great Camino in one week:
+It is possible to experience the magic of the Way of Saint James even if you only have limited time at your disposal, here’s how to plan a great Camino in seven days.

 100 is the magic number

-This means you’ll have to should be starting your walk from the town of Sarria in Galicia if you’d like to experience the Camino Frances, which is the most famous and popular route.
+This means you’ll have to start your walk from the town of Sarria in Galicia if you’d like to experience the Camino Frances, which is the most famous and popular route.
 Sarria is the pilgrim’s top starting point for this reason.

-You can also walk the Camino Portugues from Tui, from Baiona to experience the Camino Portugues Coastal, from Lugo to take the Camino Primitivo and Ferrol to walk the Camino Ingles in one week also, see all the week-long trips into Santiago here: LAST 100KMS INTO SANTIAGO.
+You can also walk the Camino Portugues, the Primitivo, and the Camino Ingles in a short space of time also.
+See all of our week-long trips into Santiago here: LAST 100KMS INTO SANTIAGO.

 Cycling fans can experience the Camino de Santiago routes on two wheels and it is work considering bike pilgrims will need to cycle at least the last 200kms into Santiago to qualify for their Compostela certificate.

-You can pedal your way along the Atlantic Coast of Northern Portugal from Porto to Galicia in just a week: CYCLING THE CAMINO FROM PORTO.
+You can pedal your way along the Atlantic Coast of Northern Portugal from Porto to Galicia: CYCLING THE CAMINO FROM PORTO.

 Join a group

-If you are looking to join a like-minded group of walkers to share the Camino experience with, consider signing up for a week-long guided tour.
-They are ideal for those who want to be pare of a group and if you are a Camino first timer.
+If you are looking to join a like-minded group of walkers to share the Camino experience with, consider signing up for a guided tour.
+They are ideal for those who want to be part of a group and if you are a first-timer.

-The Camino Walk & Coach is the best option for absolute beginners.
-Departing 14th September, the Camino Walk and Coach covers more ground in the space of a week, combining sightseeing with short walks each day in some of the most scenic regions of the Camino Frances.
-More details here: CAMINO WALK & COACH.
+The Camino Walk & Coach tour is the best option for absolute beginners.
+This tour covers more ground (due to the coach) and combines sightseeing with short walks each day in some of the most scenic regions along the Camino Frances.

-For more information about the Camino de Santiago routes or to book your trip, contact our Camino experts
+For more information about the Camino de Santiago routes or to book your trip, please don’t hesitate to contact us.